 Human activities are progressively defined by interactions with products that embed increasingly higher levels of immaterial component (software, patents, design principles and patterns).
-Hypothesis of research are presented about the continuity between seminal concepts in Cybernetics, Information Theory, Network Analysis, AI practices on one side and cognitive behaviour.
-In particular, after presenting a minimalist approach to cybernetic systems based on the concept of capacity of network, the text tries to establish continuity between networks represented as graphs, pattern recognition/decision-making, the concept of Interface and its applications in different disciplines.
-Finally, hypothesis are presented for a descriptive 'economy of information exchange' between systems (or an 'economy of time') and its role in navigating fast-growing knowledge-intensive landscapes.
+After presenting the continuity between seminal concepts in Cybernetics, Information Theory, Network Analysis, AI practices on one side and cognitive behaviour by leveraging a minimalist approach to cybernetic systems based on the concept of capacity of network; the text tries to establish the concept of interface to define logical rule-based automata that can be considered shareable instances of a self-model approach to consciousness: in first instance, a rule-based descriptive construct for an 'economy of information exchange' between systems (or an 'economy of time'), and in second instance a rule-based framework for approaching the hard problem of consciousness.
+These are critical waypoints in navigating fast-growing knowledge-intensive landscapes.
+This review into patterns of growing complexity is concluded with an hypothesis that aims to extend Ashby's definition of machine to include interfaces to enable self-modeling for possibly intelligent digital machines.
+Starting from this background, conclusion tries to define a clearer pathway to tackle the difficult problems about the positioning of biological and digital machines in what the paper points out to be the sentience-intelligence-consciousness spectrum.

 After the tool, responding only to his hand; after the machines, covering complex tasks and operations but subject to his will; here he is to delegate automata to take care of managing and thinking in place of himself, on the basis of apparently rational criteria.